saurabh896/v3/languages/csharp/exercises/concept/method-overloading/.meta/design.md

 This exercise could benefit from the following rules added to the the [analyzer][analyzer]:

-- Verify that the constructor of the `Character` class uses the `protected` modifier.
+- Verify that the `Describe()` methods take take both a `Character` and `Destination` can be replaced with a single method that uses a default value for the `TravelMethod` parameter.
-- Verify that the various fields used (hit points, spell prepared and potion drunk) use the `private` modifier.

 [analyzer]: https://github.com/exercism/csharp-analyzer
 [representer]: https://github.com/exercism/csharp-representer